 |2011||Michael DiLauro||Warwick, RI|

 The NACDL® Champion of State Criminal Justice Reform Award recognizes an individual or group whose exceptional efforts have led to positive changes to reform a state criminal justice system.
-The award is presented at the annual State Criminal Justice Network Conference.
-The 2021 SCJN Conference will be held as a live virtual event on August 18-20, 2021.
-Nominations for the 2021 Champion of State Criminal Justice Reform Award must be submitted electronically by Friday, June 4, 2021 and sent to Nora Zimmerman at email@example.com (subject line: Champion of State Criminal Justice Reform Award).
+The award is presented at the annual State Criminal Justice Network (SCJN) Conference, which will be held this year on August 11-12, 2022, in Palm Beach, Florida.
+Nominations for the 2022 Champion of State Criminal Justice Reform Award must be submitted electronically by Friday, June 3, 2022 and sent to Nora Zimmerman at firstname.lastname@example.org (subject line: Champion of State Criminal Justice Reform Award).

 Nominations may be made by any state affiliate, advocacy group, individual, or NACDL’s state legislative affairs director and shall be submitted in accordance with the guidelines and deadline and include such information as determined by the State Legislative Affairs Committee chairs.

 - The name, email, title, address and phone number of the nominated person/group;

 - The name, email, title, address and phone number of the nominating person/group;

 - A summary, submitted as a Word or PDF document not to exceed two (2) single-spaced pages, including:

 - The problems that exist(ed) in the relevant state criminal legal system;

 - The efforts made by the nominee to improve the system (e.g., coalitions formed, legislation proposed and passed, task forces created, litigation initiated);

 - A brief overview of the nominee’s career/organizational history, past involvement in state criminal justice reform;